j9t/little-books/manuscript/website-quality-control.md

 Security is critical, but it’s also tricky in the light of website quality control.
 For one, websites—rather than apps—might or might not deal with any personal and sensitive information or even ask their users to provide such information.
 For another, security is not trivial to test and not necessarily to be evaluated all from the outside.
 This leads us to the situation in which, although security is so crucial, there’s not that much to add outside the context of dedicated information security.

 Let’s go over some tools that are available to us (again primarily with a focus on web-based tools).
-The responsible website owner should—and will—employ additional, notably inner-organizational means to ensure that his services and the data those services gather are secure.
+The responsible website owner should—and will—employ additional, notably inner-organizational means to ensure that their services and the data those services gather are secure.

 W> These tools were collected in 2016.
 Some of them are not around anymore.
 Where possible, links have been corrected, otherwise restored to point to a previous version available on the [Internet Archive](https://archive.org/).
 You find similar and more tools on the author’s website, [UITest.com](https://uitest.com/), or on Stefan Judis’s website, [Tiny Helpers](https://tiny-helpers.dev/).